mt190502/blog.mtaha.dev/content/devops/k0s_setup_with_tailscale.md

 - The next step is to configure the Tailscale ACL (access control list) to allow communication between machines in your Kubernetes cluster.
 You can edit the ACL list from this [link](https://login.tailscale.com/admin/acls/file).
-I recommend that you use the following ACL list.
+I recommend that you use the following ACL list:

   ```json
   {